JuliaLang/julia/doc/stdlib/math.rst

    ..
 Docstring generated from Julia source

-   Multidimensional FFT of a real array A, exploiting the fact that the transform has conjugate symmetry in order to save roughly half the computational time and storage costs compared with :func:`fft`.
+   Multidimensional FFT of a real array ``A``, exploiting the fact that the transform has conjugate symmetry in order to save roughly half the computational time and storage costs compared with :func:`fft`.
    If ``A`` has size ``(n_1, ..., n_d)``, the result has size